Guptilious/banglejs-tvremote-webserver/README.md

 # Preflight

 ## Webserver Port assignment
-1. Open `webserver.js` and assign the port you would like your web server to run on.
+1. Open `webserver.js` and update `const PORT = '';` with the port you would like your web server to run on.

-      const PORT = '';
-3. Ensure that all firewall settings are configured to allow access to this port and your DNS correctly points to your webserver.
+.
+Ensure that all firewall settings are configured to allow access to this port and your DNS correctly points to your webserver.

 ## TV Settings
 1. On your TV go to Menu -> Network -> TV Remote App Settings and make sure that the following settings are all turned ON: